Cyber Security and Data Protection

 ▪Policy

-Panasonic Group promotes Groupwide cyber security measures to protect data and personal information entrusted to us by clients from cyberattacks and ensure stable operations in our information systems, facilities, and the products and services we provide to customers.
 Specifically, we established the Panasonic Group Cyber Security Operational Rules that apply across the Group alongside other guidelines all employees must follow involving information security, factory system security, and product security.
 We also regularly evaluate and review these initiatives.

 ▪Responsible Executive and Framework

+The executive officer responsible for cyber security is the Group Chief Information Officer (Group CIO).
+The Group Chief Technology Officer (Group CTO) is responsible for factory system and product security (as of August 2025).
 Panasonic Holdings Corporation (“PHD”) established the Cyber Security Supervisory Office, headed by the Group CIO, to oversee the three aspects of information, factory system, and product security, accelerate and focus cyberattack countermeasures, and promote cyber hygiene (prevention under normal conditions) and cyber resilience (response and recovery during incidents).
 Furthermore, PHD and our Group companies appoint managers in charge of information security, factory system security, and product security.
 All Group companies promote security strategies for all functions based on PHD’s basic policy and Groupwide regulations.

-Information Security
+▪Information Security

 To mitigate stoppages, unauthorized operation, content falsification, and other damage to the Group’s internal systems, internal and external web services, and other IT systems, Panasonic takes a multifaceted approach to ensure that our IT systems maintain stable operations.
-We build and update systems following our security policies, conduct periodic vulnerability assessments, and use periodic committee meetings and other means to ensure that IT system managers at Group companies thoroughly implement our strategies.

-Factory System Security
+▪Factory System Security

 Panasonic established guidelines for breach prevention, anomaly detection, and incident response covering defense against cyberattacks on its factories.
 We review these guidelines on an ongoing basis.
 All of Panasonic’s sites worldwide defend against cyberattack risks following these guidelines.
 We also conduct response training for plant personnel on the assumption that security incidents will occur to help raise awareness.

-Product Security
+▪Product Security

-Joint Initiative
+▪Joint Initiative

 To jointly tackle the above 3 initiatives, we have a dedicated team that regularly collects and monitors information about threats and vulnerabilities and implements countermeasures as necessary, while another team is dedicated to conducting drills in response to an assumed cyberattack.